Merck Manual

 Expression of emotion may be shallow (turned off and on too quickly) and exaggerated.
 They speak dramatically, expressing strong opinions, but with few facts or details to support their opinions.

 Patients with histrionic personality disorder are easily influenced by others and by current trends.
 They tend to be too trusting, especially of authority figures who, they think, may be able to solve all their problems.
 They often think relationships are closer than they are.
-They crave novelty and tend to bore easily.
+They crave novelty and bore easily.
 Thus, they may change jobs and friends frequently.
-Delayed gratification is very frustrating to them, so their actions are often motivated by obtaining immediate satisfaction.
+Delayed gratification is frustrating to them, so their actions are often motivated by obtaining immediate satisfaction.

 Achieving emotional or sexual intimacy may be difficult.
 Patients may, often without being aware of it, play a role (eg, victim).
-They may try to control their partner using seductiveness or emotional manipulations while becoming very dependent on the partner.
+They may try to control their partner using seductiveness or emotional manipulation while becoming very dependent on the partner.

-Diagnosis of HPD
+Diagnosis of Histrionic Personality Disorder

-• Clinical criteria (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition [DSM-5])
+• Diagnostic and Statistical Manual of Mental Disorders, 5th Ed, Text Revision (DSM-5-TR) criteria

 • A persistent pattern of excessive emotionality and attention seeking